mars0i/clj-agentscript1/README.md

 When that's done, execute `lein figwheel`.
-After a few minutes, a new browser window should open with the model running it, and you should see a Clojurescript repl prompt in your original shell window.
+After a few minutes, a new browser window should open with the model running it, and you should see a Clojurescript REPL prompt in your original shell window.
+When you save changes to src/ags1/core.cljs, the code will be compiled and the browser will reload the new configuration.
+You can inspect variables in the running system at the REPL prompt.

-To create a version that can be installed one the web (for example), exit from the repl (Ctrl-D will do the job), and run:
+To create a standalone version of this model that can be installed on the web (for example), exit from the repl (Ctrl-D will do the job), and
+run:

     lein do clean, cljsbuild once max

-This will put all of the files needed to be installed into a directory tree under resources/public.
+This will put all of the files needed to be installed into a directory tree under resources/public.  "max" refers to one of the configuration options in project.clj.
+It uses the Google Clojure "simple" compilation mode.

-(The leiningen project.clj file also contains a "min" configuration that might allow fulling optimized compilation using the Google Closure compiler, but that won't work until we have some wrapper files for the Agentscript libraries.
+(The leiningen project.clj file also contains a "min" configuration that might allow fulling optimized compilation into a single Javascript file using the Google Closure compiler, but that won't work until we have some wrapper files for the Agentscript libraries.
 I may work on this at some point.)

 ## Notes